Academic Services, Libraries and Learning Centers

 As a primary hub of academic support services on the Juneau campus, the Learning Center serves the following functions for UAS students:

 Mathematics Tutoring: Tutors offer drop-in help for all levels of UAS mathematics courses at all times the Learning Center is open.
 Students only need to raise their hand to ask for assistance.
 Tutors focus on developing problem-solving techniques and critical thinking.
+During Covid-19, services will be provided through Zoom and email when in-person appointments are not possible.

 Study Strategies Coaching: Offering one-on-one help with study strategies such as note-taking, test-taking, reading strategies, time management, and stress management.